FCPA Penalties and Foreign Corrupt Practices Act Violations

 “The law does not permit companies to avoid Foreign Corrupt Practices Act violations, fines and FCPA fines and penalties by outsourcing bribery to their agents, and, as today’s prosecution demonstrates, neither will the Department of Justice.”

-Looking at the above case, federal contractors must also realize that the government has increased oversight and monitoring of FCPA violations penalties.
+Looking at the above case, federal contractors must also realize that the government has increased oversight and monitoring of FCPA violation penalties and violations.
 This could lead to suspension and debarment for government corruption and potential violations of the Anti-Kickback Statute.
 Penalties are severe in high-profile cases.

 If you are engaging in relationships with foreign businesses, you must develop internal controls, training and policies that minimize your risk.
 Getting the help of an attorney can sometimes be beneficial and save your company millions.

-For assistance in reducing exposure to Foreign Corrupt Practices Act fines, violations and anti bribery and corruption FCPA criminal penalties, call our Washington DC, Government Contract and FCPA lawyers at 1-866-601-5518.
+For assistance in reducing exposure to Foreign Corrupt Practices Act FCPA fines, violations and anti bribery and corruption FCPA violation penalties, call our Washington DC, Government Contract SEC FOJ FCPA lawyers at 1-866-601-5518.

 Comments are closed.